FGIA’s Safety and Security Glazing Standards & Test Methodology

 • ASTM F1915, Standard Test Methods for Glazing for Detention Facilities, – Impacts with forced egress, various types of weapons, and anthropomorphic assault.

 Another interesting glass or fenestration test, ASTM F1642, requires shock tube or open arena testing.
-ASTM F1642 is designed to evaluate hazards of glazing against airblast loads, and such tests can be performed with or without a frame system.
-The rating and hazard level is contained in ASTM F2912.
+ASTM F1642 evaluates hazards of glazing against air blast loads and performs tests with or without a frame system.
+ASTM F2912 contains the rating and hazard level.

 In summary, blast glazing standard test methods include: